Tuesday February 11, 2020

 To check if your email has been breached and to be alerted of future breaches of your information, visit https://haveibeenpwned.com.
-If you use Firefox, they have partnered with Hunt’s service to offer a free service called Firefox Monitor that offers the same monitoring.
+If you use 1Password, they have partnered with Hunt’s service to offer integration that offers real-time checking of your passwords.

 Public Wi-Fi Can Be a Hacker’s Playground

 Try to avoid using public wifi.
 Free wifi at coffee shops, hospitals and restaurants are a playground for hackers.
 Software and devices can easily be used to “snoop” on the traffic from your computer to the wireless network.
 This traffic (if not encrypted) can be seen in plain text by hackers listening in on the public network.
 While more and more websites are using encryption (https), there are still connections that may not be encrypted.

 Instead, use your mobile phone’s wifi hotspot if available.
 This way your internet traffic is not going over a public network.
 If, however, you must use a public wifi be sure to use a VPN (virtual private network).
 A VPN encrypts all of your data as it is sent over the internet.

 There are many VPN services available, and your place of business may even offer VPN services to securely connect to your office network.
 Using a VPN is a safe and smart solution in the event you need to use public/free wifi to protect your connection and data.
 Just be sure you use a reputable VPN service as some may actually serve up ads and tracking.
 Free isn’t always the best option for VPN service.